-A common question I see is “when do I put out my hummingbird feeder in [insert your state]?”
+A common question I see is “when do I put out my hummingbird feeder?”
 Because of migratory patterns of the 17 different species of hummingbirds found in North America, the answer varies from state to state.
-I’ve compiled a list of all 50 U.S. states below telling you when to put out your hummingbird feeder for each state along with some helpful info about the hummingbirds specific to each state.
+I’ve compiled a list of all 50 U.S. states below telling you when to put out hummingbird feeders for each state along with some helpful info about the hummingbirds specific to each state.

 I have not lived in all of these states so I do not know first hand, but I’ve researched articles, read forum posts, and looked at migration maps to help get some some fairly accurate date ranges.
 These dates are just estimates though, no one can say for sure when those first hummingbirds will show up from year to year.
 However based on historical data we can make a pretty good guess when to put your hummingbird feeders out.

 Many of these states are going to have similar or identical dates that I’ll recommend you put out your feeders, due to similar weather patterns, geographic location and migration routes.
 However there are plenty of regional differences, and this list will make a great reference for many people (including myself).

 As a general rule, hummingbirds prefer warmer weather so March – May is going to be a good time to put your feeders out for most states.
 However, with coastal and southern states like Florida and parts of Texas, or states like Nevada where Anna’s hummingbirds stay year round, you may consider leaving them out all year.
 Having said that, let’s see if we can get a bit more specific on a state by state basis.Here are estimated migrating hummingbird arrival times for each U.S. state meant to give you an idea of when to put out your hummingbird feeders each year.
 Date ranges are estimated based on research done for each state, hummingbirds may arrive slightly earlier or later than date ranges shown.
 Scroll down for some more details about hummingbirds in each state.

 |Alabama||late April/early May|

 |Alaska||late April/early May|